What is a Cost Segregation Study?

 Using a Cost Segregation Study to Reduces Taxes on Real Estate

 The primary goal of a cost segregation study is to identify the various components of a property and classify them in various class lives.
+Performing a cost segregation analysis is a critical tool for property owners to maximize tax savings by accelerating depreciation deductions.
+Capitalization of property components is part of this process, ensuring that each component is properly classified for tax purposes.

 Components of a building can be broken down into 5, 7, 15, 27.5 or 39 year class lives.
 The point of cost segregation is to identify, or “segregate,” those assets which can be reclassified from 27.5 or 39 year property to 5, 7 or 15 year property.
 This results in faster depreciation of certain components of commercial buildings and rental real estate.
+The tax benefits of reclassifying property components into shorter depreciation lifespans can significantly improve cash flow and financial success in real estate investments.

-In most cases, the net effect of a cost segregation study allows most taxpayers to depreciate up 25% of their building in Year 1!
-This massive amount of depreciation allows taxpayers to offset taxable income, thus reducing tax their tax liability and keeping more money in their pockets to invest in future deals.
+Cost segregation is a strategic tax planning tool offered by CPA firms and other tax specialists.
+In most cases, the net effect of a cost segregation study allows most property owners to depreciate up to 25% of their building in Year 1!
+This massive amount of depreciation allows taxpayers to offset taxable income, thus reducing their tax liability and keeping more money in their pockets to invest in future deals.

 Cost segregation is a “time value of money” concept.
 In other words, cost segregation is based on the principle that a dollar today is worth more than the same dollar in the future.